 All five master’s courses in this first phase will have a dynamic set-up in the sense that they are positioned within the context of Leisure in a network society.
 The master’s courses centre on the three main current research programmes in Leisure and Tourism: Storytelling & Consumer Experience, Imagineering & Business Innovation and Place-making & Events.

 Leisure, Creativity and Space

 This master’s course discusses recent insights into the processes of globalisation, mediafication and commercialisation and their impact on the changing role of leisure in the design of public and private places and spaces.

-Understanding Leisure Attractions and Events
+Understanding Leisure and Tourism Attractions and Events

 Recent insights and research in the field of change management, innovation, networks, co-creation, attractions, theme parks, and ‘eventful cities’ are the key ingredients of this master’s course.